• Inside SRA

 A masters four is shown racing at the Head of the Charles Regatta.

-5AM Team
+5AM Squad

 Two masters rowers during a regatta are pictured.

-Evening Team
+Evening Squad

 A rainbow appears over Lake Sammamish while several single boats are rowing on the lake.